pulumi/pulumi/docs/mupack.md

 ## Symbols

-Each symbol refepresents one of four kinds of abstractions: module, variable, function, and type:
+Each symbol represents one of four kinds of abstractions: module, variable, function, or a type:

 * A *module* represents a collection of said abstractions.
 No type, function, or const can exist outside of one.
 Every MuPackage consists of at least one top-level module, with optional nested modules inside of it.